 Your organising committee needs to give consideration to where your patrons will get water from.
 This may be as simple as having access to a public drinking fountain or a stallholder selling water.
-Your committee also needs to take into consideration the health regulations for stallholders.
+Your committee also

 If your patrons do not have access to drinking water you will need to consider this in your planning stage and implement something suitable.

-It is legislation that food stalls have access to running water.
+The Food Act requires that food stalls have access to potable running water.
 Most public areas in the Warrnambool City Council have access to running water, however it may be not accessible for general use (e.g. fitted with a vandal-proof tap).
 It is important when planning the layout of your site that you consider this and place stall holders who require running water in a suitable location.

-All organisers should consider the risk and challenges associated with an event during a heat wave and on Code Red days.
+All organisers should consider the risk and challenges associated with an event during a heat wave and on catastrophic days.
 Further detail on this can be read in PART 7 of this guide.